-As it turns out, quitting alcohol is not quite enough to recover fully from alcoholism.
+As it turns out, quitting drinking is not quite enough to recover fully from addiction.
 But don’t worry – it’s fully within your power to feel incredible once you make a few changes to your diet and lifestyle.
-This article can be a real life saver for people who have not yet read about the significant overlap between hypoglycemia and alcohol.
+This article can be a real lifesaver for people who have not yet read about the significant overlap between hypoglycemia and alcohol.

-You may have heard about people who gave up alcohol, only to mysteriously become dry drunks.
+You may have heard about people who gave up, only to mysteriously become dry drunks.
 They are irritable and generally not fun to be around.
 While this condition is often characterized as a spiritual defect, there is evidence that this “syndrome” is essentially undiagnosed (and uncorrected) hypoglycemia.

 - Anxiousness or restlessness